Upstream#

 time];sticky

-use the drain
+you can use the drain

-option in the server block.sticky
+option (PRO) in the server block.sticky

 directive must be used after all directives

-that set the load balancing method;
+that set a load balancing method;

 otherwise, it won't work.